mathswe-ops/templates/javafx/javafx-kotlin-gradle/README.md

     - [build.gradle.kts](build.gradle.kts).
 - Replace this `README.md`.

+## Ensuring new Changes Work

+It is important to check essential commands don't break when changing anything on the project or changing the OS or its state (libraries installed, etc.).

+Run:

+- `./gradlew clean build`
+- `./gradlew run`
+- `./gradlew jlink`
+- `./gradlew installDist`
+- `./gradlew jpackage`

+To ensure the project is not broken, and *your system side effects**, like JDK installed, OS tools (RPM, etc.), do not break the project.

 ## Details

 It uses the latest (LTS) versions at the date this template was created or